aspect-build/aspect-cli/docs/aspect_version.md

 ## aspect version

-Print the versions of Aspect CLI, Bazelisk, and Bazel
+Print the versions of Aspect CLI and Bazel

 ### Synopsis